SecTheBit/RedTeam-Toolkits/README.md

 # Active-Directory
-This Repository will contains various tools,scripts and commands used in Active Directory Enumeration and Exploitation
+This Repository will contains various tools,scripts and commands used in Active Directory Enumeration and Exploitation Using tools like Powerview, Mimikatz, Rubeus, etc. which helped me in my CRTP lab.

 ## Domain Enumeration